215 High Street, former British Linen Banks building

 410mm x 265mm

-Please contact me here for more information
+Please contact me here for purchasing and delivery options

 Narrow asymmetrical 2-bay 3-storey tenement with Edwardian Renaissance details, former bank premises to ground, now gallery.
 Long return elevation to Nicholas Street, partly single storey.
 Polished red sandstone, polished pink granite basecourse.